 The Company's ability to operate depends upon, among other things, its continued access to capital, including credit under the Charter Communications Operating, LLC ("Charter Operating") credit facilities.
-The Charter Operating credit facilities, along with the Company's indentures, contain certain restrictive covenants, some of which require the Company to maintain specified financial ratios, and meet financial tests, and to provide annual audited financial statements with an unqualified opinion from the Company's independent auditors.
-As of December 31, 2006, the Company is in compliance with the covenants under its credit facilities, as well as under its indentures, and the Company expects to remain in compliance with those covenants for the next twelve months.
-As of December 31, 2006, the Company's potential availability under its credit facilities totaled approximately \$1.3 billion, although the actual availability at that time was only \$1.1 billion because of limits imposed by covenant restrictions.
+The Charter Operating credit facilities, along with the Company's indentures, contain certain restrictive covenants, some of which require the Company to maintain specified financial ratios, and meet financial tests, and to provide annual audited financial statements with an unqualified opinion from the Company's indentures, and the Company expects to remain in compliance with those covenants for the next twelve months.
+As of December 31, 2006, the Company's potential availability under its credit facilities totaled approximately \$1.3 billion, although the accula availability at that time was only \$1.1 billion because of limits imposed by covenant restrictions.
 Continued access to the Company's credit facilities is subject to the Company remaining in compliance with these covenants, including covenants tied to the Company's operating performance.
 If any events of non-compliance occur, funding under the credit facilities may not be available and defaults on some or potentially all of the Company's debt obligations could occur.
 An event of default under any of the Company's debt instruments could result in the acceleration of its payment obligations under that debt and, under certain circumstances, in cross-defaults under its other debt obligations, which could have a material adverse effect on the Company's consolidated financial condition and results of operations.